Independent Lazy Better-Response Dynamics on Network Games: Conclusion

-Since our bounds hold for local interaction potential games, it would be interesting to investigate whether analogous results hold for \emph{general} potential games (note that one can always construct a graph representing the dependencies between players, by connecting two players whenever payoff of one depends also on the strategy of the other).
-Here a relevant notion is that of graphical games \cite{Kea01} and the characterization in \cite{BabTam14}.
-Finally, it is also interesting to sharpen some of our bounds to show that $1/\Delta$ is essentially the threshold between fast and slow convergence: Is it the case that, for every $\alpha<1$, if all nodes are active with some probability $p \simeq 1/\Delta^{\alpha}$, then the dynamics does not converge in polynomial time in some graphs of maximum degree $\Delta$?
+\ifshort Since our bounds hold for local interaction potential games, it would be interesting to investigate whether analogous results hold for \emph{general} potential games.
+Here a relevant notion is that of graphical games \cite{Kea01} and the results in \cite{BabTam14}.
+It would also be interesting to sharpen some of our bounds to show that $p \simeq 1/\Delta$ is essentially the threshold between fast and slow convergence, and to investigate the range $p\in [1/n, 1/n^{1/3}]$ (cf. Thm~\ref{th:upper_simple} and Cor~\ref{cor:lower-bound}). \else Since our bounds hold for local interaction potential games, it would be interesting to investigate whether analogous results hold for \emph{general} potential games (note that one can always construct a graph representing the dependencies between players, by connecting two players whenever payoff of one depends also on the strategy of the other).
+Here a relevant notion is that of graphical games \cite{Kea01} and the results in \cite{BabTam14}.
+It would also be interesting to sharpen some of our bounds to show that $p \simeq 1/\Delta$ is essentially the threshold between fast and slow convergence: Is it the case that, for every $\alpha<1$, if all nodes are active with some probability $p \simeq 1/\Delta^{\alpha}$, then the dynamics does not converge in polynomial time in some graphs of maximum degree $\Delta$?
+Finally, it would be interesting to investigate the range $p\in [1/n, 1/n^{1/3}]$ (according to Theorem~\ref{th:upper_simple} and Corollary~\ref{cor:lower-bound}, this is where convergence time seems to change from polynomial to exponential). \fi